-- Prepare a signs policy for the Mansfield shopping centre. - Undertake a heritage gap study to address gaps in the knowledge of heritage assets of Aboriginal or post-European settlement significance, particularly in rural areas and smaller settlements.
+- Prepare a signs policy for the Mansfield shopping centre and its key gateways/alpine approaches. - Undertake a heritage gap study to address gaps in the knowledge of heritage assets of Aboriginal or post-European settlement significance, particularly in rural areas and smaller settlements.